sleak-lbl/weekly-emails/items/inside_pm_gpu.md

-### Inside the NVIDIA Ampere A100 GPU in ThetaGPU and Perlmutter, July 28, 9am PT
+### Inside the NVIDIA Ampere A100 GPU in ThetaGPU and Perlmutter, This Wednesday July 28, 9am PT

 The **NVIDIA Ampere A100 GPU, which powers Perlmutter** and ALCF's ThetaGPU system, builds on the excellent performance of the NVIDIA V100 GPU